Jaewoook/BOJ-group-judge-status-discord-bot/README.md

 ## Usage

-There are two methods to use API.
-You can follow one of these following methods.
+There are two methods to use this function.
+You can choose one of these methods to get started.

 ### Method 1.
-Use deployed vercel function
+Use deployed Vercel function

 Simply use deployed Vercel function is the easiest way.
 It is deployed when this repository is updated.
 You can use latest version of this API without any manual update.